 Chemotherapy (if the monoclonal [or myeloma] protein [M protein] increases and other evidence of symptomatic multiple myeloma occurs).

 About 25% of patients have a serum and/or urine M protein; this should disappear following adequate radiation therapy to the lytic...

 Unlike other squamous cell cancers of the head and neck, nasopharyngeal cancer does not appear to be linked to excess use of tobacco or moderate alcohol intake (up to 15 drinks a week).
 Factors thought to predispose to this tumor include the following:

 In the patient who presents with only cervical adenopathy, the finding of EBV genomic material in the tissue after amplification of DNA with the polymerase chain reaction lends strong evidence for a nasopharyngeal primary tumor, and a concerted search should be conducted in that area.

 Diagnosis is made by biopsy of the nasopharyngeal mass.
 Workup includes the following:

-Careful visual examination (by mirror or endoscopic examination).
+Careful visual examination (by fiberoptic endoscopic examination or examination under anesthesia [EUA]).

 Documentation of the size and location of the tumor and neck nodes.

 Any clinical or laboratory suggestion of distant metastasis may prompt further evaluation of other sites.
 Careful dental and oral hygiene evaluation and therapy is particularly important prior to initiation of radiation treatment.
-MRI is often more helpful than CT scans in detecting abnormalities and in defining their extent.[5,6,7]
+MRI is often more helpful than CT scans in assessing skull base involvement and in defining the extent of abnormalities detected.[5,6,7]

 Major prognostic factors adversely influencing outcome of treatment include the following: